confluentinc/ksql/docs-md/tutorials/examples.md

 Create a stream with three columns on the Kafka topic that is named `pageviews`.

-KSQL can't infer the topic's data format, so you must provide the format of the values that are stored in the topic.
+ksqlDB can't infer the topic's data format, so you must provide the format of the values that are stored in the topic.
 In this example, the values format is `DELIMITED`.